Brief: If you are fond of reading comic books on your desktop, you can use these comic book viewers for Linux.

-While these might not be popular ones like Batman and Spiderman but perhaps you might have come across some of them in your childhood.
+While these may not include popular comic books like Batman and Spider-Man but you should find many interesting titles.
 Even if not, it is fun to read the literature and watch movies of the bygone era.
 Being a fan of black and white film-noir fan, I certainly enjoy them.

 Did I miss any of your favorite Comic Book readers?
 Let me know your thoughts in the comments below.